Skip to main content

 The Case for Boutique Rehab

-Boutique rehab is a clinical model built around individual attention, not bed count.
-This article examines the staffing ratios, the research, and what to consider when choosing between a boutique setting and a large treatment facility.
+Boutique rehab is a clinical model built on individual attention, not bed count.
+The staffing ratios, the research, and how to weigh it against a big facility.

 by Darren Lockie